This page provides useful information and links related to computers and accessories from PolyMorphic Systems.

 The Polex PROM requires a simple "Phantom" mod to the CPU board that allows use of RAM boards that support the Phantom feature.
 Even with the Phantom mod and the Polex PROM in place, all original functions of the Poly-88 remain and operate the same.

 To date, I have ported versions of CP/M that run on the Poly-88 (with Polex) for the Micropolis controller, both the North Star single and double density controllers, and the Altair 8 inch floppy controller.
 I hope to port CP/M to the original PolyMorphic floppy controller soon.
 The Polex PROM, CP/M disk images, disk image transfer utililities, etc., are available below under "Useful Links."

 The disk operating system created and sold by PolyMorphic was called "System 88" or "Exec".
-Disk images have been archived and an emulator is available on Bob Bybee's excellent PolyMorphic Website.
+Disk images and an emulator are available on this archive mirror of Bob Bybee's PolyMorphic Website.
 I plan on getting Exec up and running on my Poly-88 soon.